xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

    #.
 Locate the ``'Display Controller Demo'`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
    #.
 Click on the app_display_controller_demo item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

-For help in using xTIMEcomposer, try the xTIMEcomposer tutorial.
-FIXME add link.
+For help in using xTIMEcomposer, try the xTIMEcomposer tutorial (See Help->Tutorials in xTIMEcomposer).

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the module_display_controller component in the Project Explorer, and you will see its description together with API documentation.
 Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.